msfchen/msfchen.github.io/_posts/2020-10-26-understanding-the-family-of-transformer-models-1.md

 #### **FiD**

 Izacard and Grave, 2020<sup>[\[34\]](#ref34)</sup> introduce FiD (**F**usion-**i**n-**D**ecoder) model that modifies RAG by performing evidence fusion in the decoder.
-The retriever uses either sparse representations based on BM25 (a variant of TF-IDF) or dense embeddings computed using two BERT networks to represent questions and passages.
+The model consists of two modules: (1) Retriever - the retriever uses either sparse representations based on BM25 (a variant of TF-IDF) or dense embeddings based on DPR (two BERT networks) to represent questions and passages.
 The ranking function is the dot product between the question and passage representations.
 Retrieval is performed using approximate nearest neighbors with the Facebook Research FAISS library.
-The generator is based on a pre-trained T5 seq2aeq network that takes as input the question and the support passages and generates the answer for open domain question answering tasks.
+(2) Reader - The reader/generator is based on a pre-trained T5 seq2aeq network that takes as input the question and the support passages and generates the answer for open domain question answering tasks.
 Each retrieved passage and its title are concatenated with the question, and processed independently from other passages by the encoder.
-Special tokens $$\mathrm{question}$$:, $$\mathrm{title}$$:, and $$\mathrm{context}$$: before the question, title, and text of each passage.
-The resulting representations of all the retrieved passages are concatenated into a single representation that is passed through the attention mechanism of the decoder, as illustrated in the figure below.
+Special tokens $$\mathrm{question}$$:, $$\mathrm{title}$$:, and $$\mathrm{context}$$: are added before the question, title, and text of each passage.
+The resulting representations of all the retrieved passages are concatenated into a single representation that is passed through the cross-attention mechanism of the decoder, as illustrated in the figure below.
 <p align="center"><img src="../../../assets/images/FiD.png"></p>
 Processing passages independently in the encoder allows to scale to large number of contexts, as it only performs self-attention over one context at a time.
 On the other hand, processing passages jointly in the decoder allows to better aggregate evidence from multiple passages.
 Two model sizes, base and large, are considered with 220M and 770M parameters, respectively.